 Amazon IPI Score

 IPI is short for Inventory Performance Index, a score introduced in 2017.
 It’s given to sellers based on how well their FBA inventory is managed over the course of the last 90 days.
-It’s displayed as a progress bar in Seller Central, under Inventory > Inventory Planning > Performance.
+It’s displayed as a progress bar in Amazon Seller Central is a portal or a h… More, under Inventory > Inventory Planning > Performance.

 It can be anything from 0 to 1,000; and the bigger the better.
 Every three months, Amazon checks to see if it dropped below 350.
 On July 1, 2018, Amazon started sending out IPI alerts and giving sellers 6 weeks to raise their IPI.
 If they don’t, then Amazon enforces a stock limit effective the start of the next quarter.